 Potential Risks and Causes:

-– Type that affects humans
+– This type that affects humans

 – Causes refolding of normal or natural proteins into a disease form